 The 2016 Water and Wastewater Masterplan Update prepared by York Region has indicated the need for a new well or a revision to the current Permit to Take Water to facilitate the proposed growth in the Nobleton community.

 All water samples taken and tested for microbiological, organic, and inorganic parameters had satisfactory test results.
+Nobleton experienced one AWQI in 2017.

 Schomberg Water System